ThomWright/squeeze/README.md

 1. Achieve optimally high throughput and low latency.
 2. Shed load and apply backpressure in response to congestion or overload.
-3. Fairly distribute available concurrency among independent clients with zero coordination.
+3. Fairly distribute available resources between independent clients with zero coordination.

 ## Limit algorithms